badmodest/simple-python-http-server/README.md

 cd ./build/exe.win-amd64-3.11/
 run PyHTTP.exe [FLAGS] [--]
 # Name of executable  may be different
 ```
+> [!NOTE]
+> The build process has been tested only on Windows system, on other operating systems the process may be drastically different

 ## TODO
 - [ ] Get rid of the presence of the Flask library, and deploy python capabilities
 - [ ] Ability to build into a single executable file